dtaipov/KeyChain/source/index.html.md

 const keyname = 'test1@6de493f01bf590c0';
 ```

-> This is a simple example of how to integrate KeyChain through WebSocket.
+This is a simple example of how to integrate KeyChain through WebSocket.

+> First, we wrap the `public_key` command into a function to send it through a websocket.

 ```json
 //go to javascript